Bill Goldberg: World Wrestling Entertainment (2003–2004)

 After leaving Japan, Goldberg signed a one-year contract with World Wrestling Entertainment (WWE) in March 2003.
 A promo video announcing his arrival aired during WrestleMania XIX.
 He debuted the next night on the March 31 episode of Raw and started a feud with The Rock by performing a spear on him.
 Their rivalry intensified when The Rock held a segment entitled The Rock Concert, where he taunted Goldberg along with Gillberg, but Goldberg defeated The Rock in his debut match at Backlash on April 27, following three spears and a Jackhammer.
 Goldberg went undefeated over the subsequent half-year, defeating 3-Minute Warning in his first match on Raw on May 5.
 Goldberg defeated Christian the following week on Raw in a steel cage match.
 Goldberg next began a feud with Chris Jericho, culminating in a match between the two at Bad Blood on June 15, which Goldberg won.

 In August 2003, Goldberg began a rivalry with Triple H over the World Heavyweight Championship.
 At SummerSlam on August 24, he participated in the Elimination Chamber match, eliminating Randy Orton, Shawn Michaels, and Chris Jericho before being pinned by Triple H, who used a sledgehammer provided by Ric Flair to retain the title.
 The feud continued, leading to a Title vs. Career match at Unforgiven on September 21, where Goldberg defeated Triple H to win the championship.
 Following his title win, Triple H offered a $100,000 bounty to anyone who could sideline Goldberg.
 Several wrestlers attempted to collect, but it was Batista, Triple H's Evolution stablemate, who succeeded on the October 20 episode of Raw by attacking Goldberg during a title defense against Shawn Michaels, injuring his ankle in kayfabe.
 Despite the injury and interference from Evolution members, Goldberg retained the championship against Triple H at Survivor Series on November 16.
 The rivalry culminated in a triple threat match at Armageddon on December 14, where Goldberg lost the championship to Triple H also involving Kane after interference from Evolution, ending his reign at 84 days.

 In early 2004, Goldberg entered a feud with Brock Lesnar.
 At the Royal Rumble event on January 25, Lesnar interfered in the Royal Rumble match, leading to Goldberg's elimination by Kurt Angle.
 Goldberg would then interfere in Lesnar's WWE Championship defense against Eddie Guerrero at No Way Out on February 15, costing him the title.
-This animosity led to a match between Goldberg and Lesnar at WrestleMania XX on March 14, with "Stone Cold" Steve Austin as the special guest referee.
+This led to a match between Goldberg and Lesnar at WrestleMania XX on March 14, with "Stone Cold" Steve Austin as the special guest referee.
+The weeks leading up to 'Mania, rumors began circulating on the Internet that Lesnar would be leaving WWE to pursue a career in the NFL.
+The week before the event, it was rumored that Goldberg would be leaving WWE as well.
 Goldberg won the match, after which both he and Lesnar subsequently received Stone Cold Stunners from Austin.
-Following this event, Goldberg left WWE.